MartianZoo/solarnet/README.md

 This project is a library for parsing that language, and a data set of published cards with specifications expressed in the language.

 The library is written in Kotlin, which is supposed to be able to translate to JavaScript or native code...

+The name is stupid, it just comes from "1000 x teraform" and I also enjoy abbreviating it "Pets" whenever I want to.

 ### The goal